 Unfortunately, on February 21, 2018, the U.S. Supreme Court ruled in support of Digital Realty, and against whistleblowers.
 Seemingly unaware of the practical consequences of its decision, the Supreme Court unanimously ruled to leave whistleblowers who report internally without critical protections under the Dodd-Frank Act.

-Stephen M. Kohn, Executive Director of the National Whistleblower Center (NWC) and an attorney who has represented “internal” whistleblowers since 1984, described today’s Supreme Court decision in Digital Realty Trust v.
+Stephen M. Kohn, then-Executive Director and now Chairman of the Board of the National Whistleblower Center (NWC) and an attorney who has represented “internal” whistleblowers since 1984, described the Supreme Court decision in Digital Realty Trust v.
 Somers (No. 16-1276) as “devastating.”